 Over the years, evidence-based practices for case management have become an integral part of the social services sector and how they maximize service delivery.
-Funders across the country, and particular in government agencies, now heavily favor the use of these practices.
+Funders across the country, and particularly in government agencies, now heavily favor the use of these practices.
 Let’s take a quick look at the three main reasons your nonprofit should be using evidence-based practices for case management.

 “The conscientious, explicit and judicious use of current best evidence in making decisions about the care of the individual patient.
 It means integrating individual clinical expertise with the best available external clinical evidence from systematic research.”
 Definition of Evidence-Based Practice from Dr. David Sackett, 1996